fbpx

 Small Makerspace

 This option presents an alternative solution to options A and B, whilst still fulfilling the Squamish arts community’s immediate needs.
 The proposal is designed to fit within an existing unit in the Squamish Business Park and would contain a small multidisciplinary workshop (makerspace).
 This 150 m2 space would have the ability to house woodworkers, sculptors, ceramicists, visual artists, textile workers, set builders and other artisans.
-Within this option there are washrooms, an office spaces for use by Squamish Arts’ employees, a hybrid lobby / gallery space, and a mezzanine storage space.
+Within this option there are washrooms, an office space for use by Squamish Arts’ employees, a hybrid lobby / gallery space, and a mezzanine storage space.

 (Click image to enlarge)